docopeland/CFAchievement3/README.md

 ● Which countries are Rockbuster customers based in?<br>
 ● Where are customers with a high lifetime value based?<br>
 ● Do sales figures vary between geographic regions?<br>

+## In this repo
+● SQL files
+● the data dictionary for the Rockbuster Stealth schema ● the Rockbuster Stealth presentation